rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 }
 {{< /highlight >}}

-In an elaborated structure, most of the entities will come with an id.
+In an elaborate structure, most of the entities will come with an id.

 {{< highlight javascript >}}
 {